ericwoud/buildRKarch/README.md

 * -a   : Install necessairy packages.
 * -A   : Remove necessairy packages.
-* -SD  : Format SD card
+* -F   : Format SD card or image, then setup rootfs (adds -r)
-* -l   : Add this option to `-SD` if you want to format a loop-device
+* -l   : Add this option to use an image-file instead of an SD card
 * -r   : Build RootFS.
 * -p   : Execute rockchip-postinstall from chroot
 * -c   : Execute chroot
 * -R   : Delete RootFS.
 * -b   : Create backup of rootfs
 * -B   : Restore backup of rootfs
+* -x   : Create archive from image-file
 * none : Enter chroot, same as option `-c`

 * Other variables to tweak also at top of build script.